Hop into the long weekend with some of our favourite fun Easter inspired crafts and book reads.

 “People like Karen make me all the more committed to continue this vital work and reach the thousands of children in care we are yet to support,” she said.

-Ms Sheehan said the Foundation is always looking for new volunteers to come on board and help support all the children desperately awaiting their arrival.
+Ms Sheehan said the Foundation is always looking for new volunteers to come on board.
+There are so many children to help support, all desperately awaiting their arrival.

 “We love welcoming new volunteers, however if you would like to support but don’t have time to visit each week a donation is just as significant in ensuring the sustainability of our Program,” she said.